LIPiston/awesome-stars-LIPiston/README.md

 *   [Ivan-1F/VillagerHelper](https://github.com/Ivan-1F/VillagerHelper) - A fabric mod to show villager's information.
 Including bed & job site and enchantment book trade

-*   [MCreator/MCreator](https://github.com/MCreator/MCreator) - MCreator is software used to make Minecraft Java Edition mods, Bedrock Edition Add-Ons, and data packs using visual graphical programming or integrated IDE.
+*   [MCreator/MCreator](https://github.com/MCreator/MCreator) - MCreator is an open-source software used to make Minecraft Java Edition mods, Minecraft Bedrock Edition Add-Ons, resource packs, and data packs using an intuitive easy-to-learn interface or with an integrated code editor.
 It is used worldwide by Minecraft players, aspiring mod developers, for education, online classes, and STEM workshops.

 *   [cao-awa/ModMdo](https://github.com/cao-awa/ModMdo) - a fabric mod